1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

 ### Reverse Bowden
-The reverse bowden tube, which is the PTFE tube between the printhead and the filament runout sensor, is about ??mm long.
+The reverse bowden tube, which is the PTFE tube between the printhead and the filament runout sensor, is about 400mm long.
 It acts as a guidance and protection for the fed filament and is clipped onto the wiring of the printhead.

 (add pic)